Create a free online store with Square

-Here's a quick checklist of some must-have items:
+Here's a quick checklist of some items you might need:

 Here's a quick run-through of what each type of business structure can offer you:

-When you register as a sole trader, you'll have all the responsibility of the business on your shoulders.
+When you register as a Sole Trader, you'll be solely responsible for the business.
 This includes making key decisions for the business and being liable for any financial wins or losses.

-If you want to open up your engraving business with a friend or family member, then you'll need to register as a partnership.
-In this case, both partners will share responsibility for the businesses' key decisions and financial implications.
+If you want to open up your laser engraving business with a friend or family member, then you'll need to register as a Partnership.
+In this case, both partners will share responsibility for the business's key decisions and financial implications.

-If you're envisaging big things for your business, you may want to register as a company.
-Companies are more complicated and expensive to set up and are controlled by a group of shareholders.
+If you're planning on growing your business and getting external investors involved, you may want to register as a Company.
+Companies are more complicated and expensive to set up, and are controlled by a group of shareholders.

-Social media is your best friend when it comes to getting your brand and services out there.
+Social media is also a great way to get your brand and services out there.
 Joining community groups on Facebook, as well as setting up your own pages, will get you a good way of securing your first customers.
-It's always a good idea to build a professional website too.
-You can use it to show customers what you do and use the site to sell your products directly.

 Pricing is very important for any business – you don't want to put customers off due to high prices or run your business at a loss.
-Pricing your engraved items will be unique to you depending on the materials you use, your overheads and how long it takes to complete the piece.
+Pricing your engraved items will depend on the materials you use, your overheads and how long it takes to complete the piece.

 As well as taking your own costs into account, it's crucial to scope out your competitors to check out what they're offering and how much they're charging customers.